SEAL-IIT-KGP/TWINSSE/README.md

 ./sse_setup > log.txt
 ```

-Not sure yet why this is happening, but this temporary fix works.
+Not sure yet why this happens, but this temporary fix seem to work.
 We are working on resolving it.

 - Ensure that you have sufficient number of cores as specified in the configuration file(s).
-Otherwise, you may receive pthread erros and the the program may terminate abruptly.
+Otherwise, you may receive pthread erros and the program may abruptly terminate.

 ---